zohair-raza/estimating-graph-descriptors/README.md

-# estimating-graph-descriptors
+# Estimating Descriptors for Large Graphs

-Code for the paper "Estimating Descriptors for Large Graphs" (arXiv link: https://arxiv.org/abs/2001.10301)
+This repository includes the code for the paper "Estimating Descriptors for Large Graphs" - accepted for publication at the 24th Pacific-Asia Conference on Knowledge Discovery and Data Mining (arXiv link: https://arxiv.org/abs/2001.10301).

+The base code was written by Kijung Shin for their work on Tri-Fly, and retrieved from https://github.com/kijungs/trifly.
+Please read their help files if you have trouble running the code.

+GABE - Estimates a graph descriptor based on the Graphlet Kernel MAEVE - Estimate a graph descriptor based on NetSimile